 CONFLICT OF INTEREST

 KDF has policies in place to prevent and address actual and perceived conflict of interest that will affect the integrity, fairness and accountability of the Foundation.
 These policies are clearly stated in the Foundation's Code of Governance and Conduct and are adopted by the Foundation, Board members and staff.
 In situations, where a potential conflict of interest should arise, the board will evaluate the situation and the affected party will abstain from voting on the transaction.
-For the FY16/17, the Chairman, Board members and staff have declared that they do not have any personal interest in the business transactions or contracts that KDF has entered.
+For the financial year, the Chairman, Board members and staff have declared that they do not have any personal interest in the business transactions or contracts that KDF has entered into.

 FRAUD DETECTION AND REPORTING